thiagoguarnieri/adpgen-adaptive-workoad-generator-2018/README.md

-# AdpGen Synthetic Workload Generator
+# AdpGen Synthetic Workload Generator (2018 version)
 AdpGen, a workload generator for live events broadcasted through HTTP Adaptive Streaming.
 It can be used, for instance, to generate a synthetic workload in order to evaluate server resource consumption.

 <ul>